HGustavs/LenaSYS/dbTables.md

 This is a view that pulls the top 10 fastest quiz finishing students and lists them.

 ### improw
+improw contains a list of the important rows for a certain example (NOT IMPLEMENT YET, NOT FUNCTIONAL BECAUSE IT USES THE box TABLE).

 ### impwordlist